blockful-io/shutter-staking/docs/staking-architecture.md

 ## Keyper Functions

-### `stake(uint256 amount)`: stake `amount` of SHU tokens
+### `stake(uint256 amount)`

-* The caller must have approved the staking contract. to transfer `amount` of SHU tokens on their behalf.
+* The caller must have approved the staking contract to transfer `amount` of SHU tokens on their behalf.
 * Only keypers can call this function.
 * A minimum amount of SHU tokens defined by the DAO must be staked.
 * If the keyper has already staked, the lock period will be the same as the first stake.

-### `unstake(uint256 amount)`: unstake the amount of SHU tokens
+### `unstake(uint256 amount)`

-* The caller must have staked for at least the stake `lockPeriod` before they can unstake
+* The caller must have staked for at least `lockPeriod` before they can unstake
 * The maximum amount of SHU tokens that can be unstaked is the amount staked plus the rewards accumulated until the current timestamp.

-### `claimRewards(address rewardToken, uint256 amount)`: claim rewards
+### `claimRewards(address rewardToken, uint256 amount)`

 * Claim any other token rewards excluding the SHU tokens rewards as the SHU tokens rewards are auto compounded.
 * Only the keyper can claim their rewards.
 * The maximum amount of rewards that can be claimed can be calculated by calling the `calculateRewards` function.
-* If amount is 0, the caller will claim all the rewards accumulated until the current timestamp.
+* If caller pass 0 in the `amount` paramater, the contract will claim all the caller rewards accumulated until the current timestamp.

 ## Owner Functions (DAO)

-### `setLockPeriod(uint256 newLockPeriod)`: set the lock period
+### `setLockPeriod(uint256 newLockPeriod)`

-* The minimum amount of time a keyper must stake their SHU tokens before they can unstake
+* The minimum staking period for SHU tokens before they can be unstaked.
-* Measured in seconds
+* Measured in seconds.
-* The new lock period will apply as follows:
-    * If keyper has 0 SHU tokens staked, the new lock period will apply to the next stake.
+* If a keyper has 0 SHU tokens staked, the new lock period will apply to the next stake.
-    * If keyper has a staked balance greater than 0 and the lock period is greater than the current the keyper lock period will remain the same.
-      This way the keyper can trust that their tokens will never be locked for more time than they agree when they staked.
+* If a keyper has a staked balance greater than 0 and the lock period is greater than the current period, the keyper's lock period will remain the same.
+This ensures that the keyper can trust that their tokens will never be locked for longer than the agreed-upon period when they staked.
-    * If a keyper has a staked balance greater than 0 and the new lock period is less than the current, the new lock period will be considered and consequently the keyper will be allowed to unstake before.
+*  If a keyper has a staked balance greater than 0 and the new lock period is less than the current one, the new lock period will be considered and the keyper will be allowed to unstake before.
 This is useful in emergency situations where the DAO needs to reduce the lock period to allow keypers to unstake their SHU tokens.

-### `configureReward(address rewardToken,uint256 emissionRate)`: configure rewards
+### `configureReward(address rewardToken,uint256 emissionRate)`ewards

-* Configure a reward token and the emission rate.
+* Configure a reward token and the respective emission rate.
 * The reward token must be ERC20 compliant.
 No native rewards are allowed.
 * If the reward token already exists, the emission rate will be updated.
 * If the reward token does not exist, a new reward token will be added.

-### `setKeyper(address keyper,bool status)`: add or remove a keyper.
+### `setKeyper(address keyper,bool status)`

+Add or remove a keyper.

 ### `setMinimumStake(uint256 newMinimumStake)`

-Set the new minimum amount of SHU tokens that must be staked.
+Set the new minimum amount of SHU tokens that must be staked by keypers.

 ## View Functions

 ### `getStake(address keyper)`

-Get the amount of SHU tokens staked by `keyper`, including the SHU rewards accumulated until the current timestamp.
+Get the amount of SHU tokens staked by `keyper`, this includes the SHU rewards accumulated until the keyper last update timestamp.

 ### `getRewards(address keyper)`

-Get the amount of ERC20 rewards accumulated by `keyper` until the current timestamp excluding the SHU tokens rewards.
+Get the amount of ERC20 rewards accumulated by `keyper` until the last update timestamp, excluding the SHU tokens rewards as they are auto compounded.

-### `getTotalStaked(address keyper)`

-Get the total amount of SHU tokens staked by `keyper` including the SHU rewards accumulated until the current timestamp.
-This function is useful for keypers to know how much they have staked considering all their stakes and how much SHU they have earned in rewards.

 ### `getTotalStaked()`

-Get the total amount of SHU tokens staked for all the keyper, including the SHU rewards accumulated until the current timestamp as the SHU rewards are compounded.
+Get the total amount of SHU tokens staked for all the keyper, including the compounded SHU rewards.

 ### `getLockPeriod()`